 FEMA has hired your team to conduct a preliminary prototype WLAN measurement study in WPI's new Recreation Center.
+The key goal in your team's design is to use ONLY the four court basketball area of the Rec Center for your proposed investigation because the hope is to be able extrapolate measurements that would apply to 'typical' high school gyms in America.
+This means you need to consider the physical characteristics around the basketball courts (walls, ceiling and running track) while excluding anything outside the court area (e.g., locker rooms, swimming pool and weight area).
 Your team is free to select two off-the-shelf AP's that support 802.11n, purchase 15 wireless nodes of various types and one wireless sniffer.
-Using the specific layout of the WPI Recreation Center, your assignment is to provide a design proposal that provides a detailed plan of exactly which WLAN measurements you would conduct that includes specifics concerning the equipment that your team recommends purchasing for the prototype measurement and the use of publicly available measurement tools and traffic generators.
-(Assume for this discussion that you will be provided with free access to all the wireless measurement tools developed by the WPI CS Department Wireless Streaming Mulitmedia Lab (WSML) (see http://perform.wpi.edu/wsml/) and discussed in the [Li et al.] and the [Gretarsson et al.] papers.)
+If you chose to use Wireshark, be sure one member of your team investigates current WPI acceptable use policy to determine whether you will need an exemption to conduct your investigation.
+Using the specific layout of the WPI Recreation Center basketball court area, your assignment is to provide a design proposal that provides a detailed plan of exactly which WLAN measurements you would conduct that includes specifics concerning the equipment that your team recommends purchasing for the prototype measurement and the use of publicly available measurement tools and traffic generators.
+(Assume for this discussion that you will be provided with free access to all the wireless measurement tools developed by the WPI CS Department Wireless Streaming Multimedia Lab (WSML) (see http://perform.wpi.edu/wsml/) and discussed in the [Li et al.] and the [Gretarsson et al.] papers.)